 Jordan graduated from the University at Buffalo, SUNY.
 Jordan was brought into this field by her desire to find a career that combined her communication skills and teaching with her passion to help children with special needs.
 She also holds a teaching certificate, graduated Summa Cum Laude.
 She is a driven speech language pathologist with success in attaining childrens’ speech/language goals through enjoyable and imaginative customized therapy activities that naturally transfer to their daily environment.
 Jordan is knowledgeable about current evidence-based research findings and effective diagnostic and therapeutic approaches.
 She has experience in providing group and individual therapy in school and private settings to students ages 1-21.
 Jordan also has a working proficiency of Spanish and uses it with some of her Spanish speaking clientele.
 In her spare time she enjoys jet skiing, exploring beaches, reading, watching documentaries, playing tennis and traveling.

 Alissa earned her Master’s in Speech-Language Pathology from the University of South Florida.
-She interned in Hillsborough County Elementary School’s and practiced speech therapy with children under supervision at the USF on-site clinic.
-She was brought into the field by her enthusiasm for language and love for being creative with kids.
-Alissa has a personal goal of earning an ACE award that is given to SLPs who earn 70 hours of continuing education within 3 years.
-She loves being creative and making every session full of opportunities to communicate and support language learning.
+There she was involved with stuttering research across the lifespan, working under many NIH grants.
+She since has gained experience working with pediatric clients in the elementary school, middle school, and clinic setting.
+She was brought into the field by her enthusiasm for language and love for being creative with children.
+Alissa attained a personal goal of earning an ACE award that is given to SLPs who earn 70 hours of continuing education within 3 years.
+Alissa keeps up to date on teletherapy practices and is a member of a special interest group through ASHA on the topic of telepractice.
+She completed continuing education in Orton Gillingham through the Institute for Multi-Sensory Education, and completed an Introduction to PROMPT technique workshop, through the Prompt Institute.
 In her spare time she likes to relax at the beach, read, write, cook, and try DIY art projects.
-Alissa often encourages parents to read to their children to increase their exposure to language every day.
+Alissa encourages parents to read to their children and narrate activities aloud to increase their exposure to language every day.

 Debbie Meissner M.S., CCC-SLP